 Despite significant progress in areas such as autos and housing, we're still not seeing the robust job gains needed to bring the economy quickly back to its potential.
 The gradual pace of recovery stems in large part from the lingering effects of the 2007-08 financial crisis.
-Many families are still snowed under by debt, leaving them unwilling or unable to spend.4 After experiencing huge loan losses, many lenders have kept credit relatively tight for small businesses and consumers, despite some modest signs of easing.
+Many families are still snowed under by debt, leaving them unwilling or unable to spend (see Mian et al. 2012).
+After experiencing huge loan losses, many lenders have kept credit relatively tight for small businesses and consumers, despite some modest signs of easing.